DataDog/documentation/content/en/serverless/configuration/_index.md

 ## Collect metrics from non-Lambda resources

-In addition to the real-time [Datadog Lambda enhanced metrics][7], Datadog can also help you collect metrics for AWS managed resources, such as [API Gateway][8], [AppSync][9] and [SQS][10], to help you monitor your entire serverless application.
-The metrics also get enriched with the corresponding AWS resource tags.
+In addition to collecting real-time [Datadog Lambda enhanced metrics][7], Datadog can also help you collect metrics for AWS managed resources—such as [API Gateway][8], [AppSync][9], and [SQS][10]—to help you monitor your entire serverless application.
+The metrics are also enriched with the corresponding AWS resource tags.

-It only takes a few clicks to set up the [Datadog AWS integration][3].
+To collect these metrics, set up the [Datadog AWS integration][3].

 ## Collect logs from non-Lambda resources

 Logs generated by managed resources besides AWS Lambda functions can be hugely valuable in helping identify the root cause of issues in your serverless applications.
 Datadog recommends you [collect logs][11] from the following AWS managed resources in your environment:
-- API's: API Gateway, AppSync, ALB
+- APIs: API Gateway, AppSync, ALB
 - Queues & Streams: SQS, SNS, Kinesis
 - Data Stores: DynamoDB, S3, RDS, etc.